Words: Jonathan Wells

 Home Alone, 1990

 Why does it feel festive?
 If brutally attacking home invaders doesn’t immediately call Christmas to mind, then what will?
-The Macaulay-Culkin-starring classic has become a festive mainstay – for good reason.
+The Macaulay-Culkin-starring classic has become a festive mainstay – and for good reason.

 When should you watch it?
 Whenever you want.
 There’s really not a wrong time to watch Home Alone (or Home Alone II).
 It’ll reliably deliver laughs, festive cheer and an admiration for Joe Pesci’s acting range on every viewing.